BhavikPindoriya/url_launcher/README.md

-# MyAwesomeApp
+# URL Launcher

-MyAwesomeApp is a mobile application built with Flutter that allows users to register, login, and access various resources related to courses, colleges, competitive exams, quizzes, coding websites, and books.
+URL Lancher is a mobile application built with Flutter that allows users to register, login, and access various resources related to courses, colleges, competitive exams, quizzes, coding websites, and books.

 ## Features